Idol-IT/yiiSEO/README.md

         	'application.modules.yiiseo.models.*',
         ),

-3.Run following line of code that suits you into your main layout (somewhere in head
+3.Run following line of code that suits you into your main layouts head :

-section)

-In case the site has one language:
+- In case the site has one language:

 	Yii::app()->seo->run();

-In case when site is multilingual
+- In case when site is multilingual:

 	Yii::app()->seo->run(Yii::app()->language);

 4.Import yiiseo/data/yiiseo.sql into your mySQL database